First we say a big “THANKYOU!”

-Depending on access and ground conditions the drilling rig will most commonly be truck-mounted but sometimes trailer mounted or even the small portable “fly rig” if called for.
+Depending on access and ground conditions the drilling rig will most commonly be truck-mounted but sometimes trailer mounted if conditions so require.

 Rotary mud drilling uses a recirculating mixture of drilling fluids to flush the drilled “fines” to the surface as we drill your hole.